afadesigns/pyweb/BENCHMARKING.md

 ### 4. Competitor Fairness

-The competitor (`httpx` + `selectolax`) is run in the exact same environment, against the same local server, with the same concurrency settings, to ensure a fair, apples-to-apples comparison.
+The competitor (`httpx` + `selectolax`) is run in the exact same environment, against the same local server, with the same number of requests (100) and concurrency settings, to ensure a fair, apples-to-apples comparison.

 This rigorous methodology ensures that our benchmark results accurately reflect the performance of the `pyweb` scraper itself, free from the noise and variability of the public internet.